 The Friction: Removed the obstacles that make people leave — unclear expectations, invisible growth paths, leaders who don't listen.
 Poured into the cup so the cup could pour into the guest.

 The Asset: 40+ associates mentored to management.
 24% leadership retention increase.
 Engagement scores jumped 27 points.
+Internal promotion at Atrium-aligned ratios.

 How I Lead